Facebook Skip to main content

 Notification

-An admissions decision will be provided in approximately two months for those who submit their application by the application deadline (February 1 for priority deadline, March 23 for secondary deadline).
+An applicant can expect an admissions decision approximately six weeks after the deadline.
 All communication regarding the status of your application, including admission decisions, will be through electronic mail only.
 If your application of admission is denied, you are permitted to reapply.
 Our admissions decisions are final.
 Typically, there is no single component that disqualifies a candidate from admission.
 Admission cannot be deferred.

 Offer and Tuition Deposit